tkerbe2/explorer-traffic-analyzer/README.md

 When you first run this script a python UI should open and ask for an Employee ID, App ID, and file from a selector.
 When the script executes successfully it will dump the output files into the directory it lives in.

-The output files will be nameda accordingly:
+The output files will be nameda accordingly with an example application ID of 123456:

-	- AnalysisReport-<application id>
-	- HighFlowsReport-<application id>
-	- ScanDetectReport-<application id>
+AnalysisReport-123456, HighFlowsReport-123456, ScanDetectReport-123456

 # Contributing